-In cocoa communities in West Africa, we are working to increase farmer incomes through productivity gains, investing in women's economic empowerment, and partnering with our suppliers and other stakeholders to put in place emerging bestpractice human rights monitoring and remediation systems related to child labor and forced labor.
+In cocoa communities in West Africa, we are working to increase farmer incomes through productivity gains, investing in women's economic empowerment, and partnering with our suppliers and other stakeholders to put in place emerging best-practice human rights monitoring and remediation systems related to child labor and forced labor.
+We believe an integrated approach is critical for sustainable impact, given the interconnectedness of these topics.